 Best Z-Wave Dimmer: Leviton Decora Smart Z-Wave

-- Multi-location (3-way) dimming is achieved using up to 4 remote units, DD00R-DLZ
+- MULTI-LOCATION: facilitates multi-location (3-way) dimming with up to 4 remote units (DD00R).

 The Leviton Decora Smart line is our choice for the best smart light dimmer switches.
 They look good, are reasonably priced, and are highly configurable.
 Best of all, Leviton separated the dimmer control from the main on/off control, which is much easier for people unfamiliar with your home (guests) to operate.
 We’ve found that with single-paddle designs, like GE and many other manufacturers use, people either don’t realize there’s a dimmer function or they inadvertently trigger it when they just want the light to turn on.

 If you don’t need a dimmer or are controlling something other than lights, get the switch version.

 Runner up: GE Z-Wave Dimmer — works great and is a reliable, popular option, if you’re ok with the dimmer function being integrated into the main paddle.